shelbybrad/shelbybrad.github.io/collections/pages/privacy-policy.md

   * **The right to access** – You have the right to request from us copies of your personal data.
 We may charge you a small fee for this service.
   * **The right to rectification** – You have the right to request that we correct any information you believe is inaccurate.
-    You also have the right to request we complete the information you believe is incomplete.</p>
+    You also have the right to request we complete the information you believe is incomplete.
   * **The right to erasure** – You have the right to request that we erase your personal data, under certain conditions.
   * **The right to restrict processing** – You have the right to request that we restrict the processing of your personal data, under certain conditions.